 The National Fish and Wildlife Foundation (NFWF) established the GEBF to administer funds arising from plea agreements that resolve the criminal cases against BP and Transocean.
 The purpose of the GEBF, as set forth in the plea agreements, is to remedy harm and eliminate or reduce the risk of future harm to Gulf Coast natural resources.
-The plea agreements require NFWF to consult with state and federal resource agencies in identifying projects.
-The FWC and the FDEP work directly with the NFWF to identify projects for the state of Florida, in consultation with the USFWS and the NOAA.
-From 2013 to 2018, the GEBF will receive a total of \$356 million for natural resource projects in Florida.
+The plea agreements require the NFWF to consult with state and federal resource agencies in identifying projects.
+The FWC and the FDEP work directly with the NFWF to identify projects for the state of Florida, in consultation with the USFWS and NOAA.
+From 2013 to

+2018, the GEBF will receive a total of \$356 million for natural resource projects in Florida.
 However, the allocation of funds is not limited to five years.
-NFWF funded the development of the 2017 SWIM plan updates through the GEBF.
+The amount of these funds that will be allocated to projects in the Ochlockonee River and Bay watershed is unknown as of this writing.